endurantgames/cosmiclegends/src/classes/wheelman.md

     In addition, choose one Skill possessed by the Vehicle.
 When you are in the Vehicle, you are considered to have that skill.

-    You *can* have a Vignette with your own Unique Vehicle.
+    You *can* have a Vignette with your own Unique Vehicle if it's intelligent.

-Dude, Where's Your Car?

-:   *Prerequisite: __Autonomous Operation__ class ability.*
-    During the Roll-Call phase of a Crisis Countdown, you can decide if your Vehicle is present at the scene.
-If it isn't, then you can use the Timely Arrival move and pay only 1 success from the Teamwork Pool, not 5 (the normal cost).

-    When your Vehicle arrives, you automatically enter it and are in control.

 Haunted Vehicle